 Most of my blog writing begins with, “long time no update.”
 Keywords to my blogging career.
 Welp, I’m a capture artist at Trion Worlds!
 I sold all my furniture, packed my whole life into a car and drove across the country to California.
 This is my first time living outside of the state of Texas.
 LIfe is pretty weird right now.

-The weather is amazing here.10 months ago
+The weather is amazing here.2 years ago

 I finished The Avengers Trivia videos for the drafthouse last week.
 My favorite video I’ve done is the Hawkeye one.
 Our next project are promotional videos for Prometheus and Moonrise Kingdom (too freaking excited for Wes Anderson’s new film, you have no idea).
 We’ll also be doing a live action project.